cornell-zhang/allo-pldi24-artifact/README.md

 These scripts report the max clock frequency after PnR for each case presented in Table 3.

+The compilation time is not for the AE, as it highly depends on the CPUs that run this artifact.
+Moreover, since [ScaleHLS](https://ieeexplore.ieee.org/document/9773203) leverages randomized heuristic search, the compilation time is not deterministic and may vary from case to case.

 ### Table 4 - CNN (Est. Time: 3 hours)
 Next, we run the experiments for multiple kernels.
 We leverage the three CNN models, including [MobileNet](https://arxiv.org/abs/1704.04861), [ResNet18](https://arxiv.org/abs/1512.03385), and [VGG16](https://arxiv.org/abs/1409.1556), to evaluate the performance of Allo.
 The scripts to run the experiments are provided below.